Home Our Hope

 When you look closely at the verse from Mark, the message is the opposite of being canceled.
 Jesus is saying the Sabbath is for man.
 He doesn't say it is for Jews only, but for all men.
 That makes sense because the 4th commandment is tied to the 7th day of creation, which includes all mankind.

-5. canceled according to Paul - all days the same (Romans 14:5)
+5. Canceled according to Paul - all days the same (Romans 14:5)

 This theory is based on the following verse: